Toan-Nguyen26/10th_rep/README.md

 # Note

-The app was canceled and stopped working due to VM on Google Cloud expired on October, 2021.
+The app was canceled and stopped working due to VM cancelled on Google Cloud expired on October, 2021.